netdip/3-tier-cfn/README.md

 Waiting for changeset to be created..
-Waiting for stack create/update to complete
+Waiting for stack create/update to complete Successfully created/updated stack - frndcode
 ```
+## To get the endpoints

+Login to AWS console and check the cloudformation stack.
+Find the stack (VPC and OtherCom) and check the output section.

 ## TODO

 * Some parmeters are in default.
-Need to modify the stack as user inputs
+Need to modify the stack as user inputs.